vegaprotocol/specs/protocol/0030-ETHM-multisig_control_spec.md

 # Acceptance Criteria
 ### Vega-Side
-* Every signer set and weight update contains a random dummy signer as nonce
+* Every signer set and weight update MUST contain a random dummy signer as nonce.
+* The dummy signer MUST follow the format `0x[8 byte epoch][4 bytes 0][8 byte timestamp]`.
+* Every validator MUST verify that the epoch and timestamp are correct.

 ### MultisigControl Smart Contract